 Wish to elevate your house without handling a full overhaul?

-Suppose you can't manage art that huge?
+Mean you can't pay for art that big?

 Damage that down for us.